kenwuuu/pencil-it-in-web/CONTRIBUTING.md

 ## Quick start

 0. We use DaisyUI and Tailwind for UI components and styling, and AlpineJS for reactivity.
    If you're styling something, look to Daisy first.
-If you use Daisy, please provide the reason in your PR.
+If you pick a vanilla option , please provide the reason in your PR.
 1. Read `Running locally for development`
 2. Read `Build for prod`.
 Your code should build successfully before you create a PR.
 3. Read `End-to-end tests`.
 Your code should pass all tests before PR.